Accounting BSc Honours

 This course will give you the key accounting and ﬁnancial skills employers are looking for, as well as broader business and management expertise.
 You will develop a detailed knowledge of the applied aspects of accounting, together with the team-working, problem-solving, communication skills and commercial awareness which companies need in a complex global business world.

 These skills and knowledge will open up a range of job opportunities in areas such as ﬁnancial and management accounting and other closely related fields.
 You can develop your career in the private or public sector, and the course will help your progression to professional qualiﬁcations.
 The course provides exemption from up to 9 papers of the Association of Chartered Certified Accountants (ACCA).
-The course is also in the process of being re-accredited by the Chartered Institute of Management Accountants (CIMA).
+The course has also been re-accredited by the Chartered Institute of Management Accountants (CIMA).

 Many graduates also undertake further study, proceeding to a Master’s degree in accounting or ﬁnance.